johannesschaefer/simple-network-monitor/README.md

 ### Docker on Raspberry

-Please install docker.
+Install docker on your system.
 A good description can be found here: https://blog.alexellis.io/getting-started-with-docker-on-raspberry-pi/

 Then just run the following command: